Unidata/netcdf-c/docs/threadsafe.md

 Unfortunately, implementing this level of locking is quite complex, so it is unlikely to be realized any time soon.

+* In support of fine grain locking, it may be useful to, in some cases, move locking down into the dispatcher code.
+This means, for example, that the HDF5 dispatcher and the NCZarr dispatcher might have their on locking regime, while other dispatchers continue to use the global locking regime.

 # Testing